zmjohnson/square_array/README.md

 * What is the return value of calling `.each` on an array?
 * How can I operate on each element of an array and also collect or store those elements?
 * How can I square a number? **Hint:** There is more than one way to do it!
-Google Ruby's exponent operator or refer back to the earlier lesson on simple math.
+You can use the exponent operator (Google Ruby's exponent operator to learn how it works) or you can use simple math.
+Refer back to the earlier lesson on math if you need a refresher.

 ## Advanced